ST. ANDREW'S PARISH 1 N MAIN ST, KENT, CT 06757 860-927-3486 STANDREWSKENTCT@GMAIL.COM

 Bob McDowell and Irene Coe coordinate this ministry

-LECTORS, ACOLYTES, SERVERS AND CHALICISTS
+LECTORS, ACOLYTES, SERVERS and CHALICISTS

 All four of these important roles involve assisting the priest during Sunday worship services held at St. Andrew’s.